gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 **why** these practices are useful.
 Although they miss the catchy name - _Clean Code_ is matchless.
 However _Clean Code_ is a classic and still a required read because it contains timeless advice.
-Just make sure you don't apply the practices blindly and without your own judgement.
+Just make sure you don't apply the practices blindly and without judgement.

 Last but not least, I want to point out that _Clean Code_ is an brilliant name and a great foundation for other software engineering inventions.
 I came up with